xebia/ai/_posts/2025-06-18-From-A(i)-to-Z.md

 permalink: ai-to-z
 ---

-The goal is not to dive into every detail of AI, but to provide a comprehensive overview of the most important concepts, technologies, and tools.
-This document is intended to be a starting point for anyone interested in learning about AI, whether you are a beginner or have some experience.<!--excerpt_end-->
+A comprehensive overview of the most important concepts, technologies, and tools surrounding AI.
+The goal is not to dive into every detail of AI, but to provide a solid foundation and a starting point for anyone interested in learning about AI, whether you are a beginner or have some experience.<!--excerpt_end-->

 ## Table of Contents